Why the choice of software pricing matters

 Commission-based

 This product pricing strategy has been embraced by online exchanges and marketplaces of all sorts.
 Vendors put up advertisements about their products and services, and the website charges a commission for every purchase — a percentage or a fixed fee.
-The commission may be due from the vendor, the buyer or both.
+The commission may be due from the vendor, the buyer, or both.

 👎🏻The downside is that this model is tricky to implement.
-It is simple enough when applied to direct services, like photo sessions, but services that offer hotel booking or tutors struggle with billing, because payments are made off-site.
+It is simple enough when applied to direct services, like photo sessions, but services that offer hotel booking or tutors struggle with billing because payments are made off-site.
 Besides, vendors may begin to link up with customers directly, to the detriment of the middleman.

 🤔 Suitable for…

-This is an appropriate model for marketplaces that cater to corporate clients and entrepreneurs, and it is ideal if the website’s value to users lies in convenient purchasing of some articles, except when they are very expensive (cars etc.) or there is dense competition.
+This is an appropriate model for marketplaces that cater to corporate clients and entrepreneurs, and it is ideal if the website’s value to users lies in the convenient purchasing of some articles, except when they are expensive (cars, etc.) or there is dense competition.
 If you are setting up your bazaar alongside others, be prepared to get the niche’s attention with more advantageous terms or special options.

 Multilevel (differentiated)

 The most popular model of software pricing is probably the multilevel kind.
-Most companies use this model, which combines the features of some of the others.
+Most companies use this model which combines the features of some of the others.
 Customers can choose between a few plans with different functions and prices, per user.
-Often the plans are a triad of Cheap&Basic, Average&Sufficient and Extravagant&Specialized (for masters in the field or companies with some particular demands).
+Often the plans are a triad of Cheap & Basic, Average & Sufficient, and Extravagant & Specialized (for masters in the field or companies with some particular demands).

 🤔 Suitable for…

-Consider Notion, a workspace for note-keeping, information management, task-setting etc. The service comes in several versions, the cheapest package costs nothing at all, but the paid plans give more tools and are connected separately for every customer.
+Consider Notion, a workspace for note-keeping, information management, task-setting, etc. The service comes in several versions, the cheapest package costs nothing at all but the paid plans give more tools and are connected separately for every customer.

 The bottom two plans, Personal and Personal Pro, are intended for individuals.
 The free version is limited but sufficient for an introduction and to get users interested, perhaps enough to switch to Pro; the monthly and yearly plans are priced differently.
 The Team plan was created with businesses in mind.
-This version has got plenty of tools, and the monthly/yearly options are also available.
-Corporate leviathans can request an Enterprise plan, whose cost is calculated on a case-by-case basis.
+This version has plenty of tools, and monthly/yearly options are also available.
+Corporate leviathans can request an Enterprise plan whose cost is calculated on a case-by-case basis.

 Model chosen.
-What next?
+What’s next?

 Supposing that you have decided on a startup pricing strategy and a price, the next step is to select a payment system that would be integrated into your product; this choice can influence your ultimate revenue, e.g. some services charge a commission.
 Here are a few examples of payment systems and their outstanding traits.